As COVID-19 Cases Rise, Spread Cheer, Not Germs

 For more information about the risk that travel itself poses for COVID-19 exposure, please visit the CDC page on travel risks.

-While Black Friday might be a tradition, this year it is best to skip the lines and crowds.
+While holiday shopping might be a tradition, this year it is best to skip the lines and crowds.

 - Buy local and support our small businesses that could use our love (and cash) more than ever!
 Check out our list of local Santa Monica businesses.